 "Like what?"
 Zariah demanded his anger rising.

 "You're shorter.
-You used to be an inch taller than me."
+You used to be about a half-inch taller than me."

 "Excuse me," Zera retorted in a way she knew her brother would have spoken.
-He hated to fist fight, but he loved to argue; "Not like I could help I got in a car accident and had surgery."
+He hated to fist fight when he could argue—he found more fun out of annoying people; "Not like I could help I got in a car accident and had surgery."

-Nerd backed off, "Really?
-I'd heard about the accident but not the surgery."
+Nerd backed off, "I heard about the accident but not the surgery."

-"Sorry," Nerd apologized; "So, I'm guessing you have amnesia, too, since you have obviously no idea who you just knocked out."
+"Sorry," Nerd apologized; "So, I guess you have amnesia, too, since you have obviously no idea who you just knocked out."

 "Yeah," Zariah began softer, "I lost most of my short term memory.
 I can't remember anything from the past couple of months."